-Daily visual inspection of the equipment must be carried out by the member of staff supervising the play/curriculum activity prior to the use of the equipment.
+Daily visual inspection - of the equipment must be carried out by the member of staff supervising the play/curriculum activity prior to the use of the equipment.
 This visual inspection should include a visual check of the play surface around the equipment, including any gated and fenced areas, and any obvious structural defects on the play equipment itself.

-Weekly recorded visual inspection by a member of staff, e.g. Site Manager or nominated member of staff.
-Looking at the basic condition of the equipment, especially faults due to recent vandalism, breakages and also cleanliness of the playground.
+Weekly recorded visual inspection by a member of staff, ie, Caretaker or nominated member of staff.
+Looking at the basic condition of the equipment, especially faults due to recent vandalism, breakages and cleanliness of the playground.

+Operational:

-Operational: Quarterly recorded operational inspection by a trained RPII Play Inspector.
+Quarterly recorded operational inspection by a trained RPII Play Inspector.
 This inspection will look in more detail at the condition of the equipment, providing a quality control check on the more regular inspections and identifying wear and tear on the equipment.
-(See LA quarterly inspection reports stored in SBM's office).